Pitastic/zabbix-tplink-crawler/README.md

 ## Major Components

 *essstat.py* is a lightweight utility is used to pull port statistics from the switch and output in a readily parsable format.
-Additional code will be added to parse and either output or store these statistics.
+See last chapter how to implement this in a Zabbix environment.

 ### essstat.py